develop-me/bootcamp--week-01-02--html-and-css/README.md

 | x |  | CSS Framworks | [Lesson](slides/CSS/11_frameworks/PITCHME.md) | [Slides](https://gitpitch.com/develop-me/bootcamp--week-01-02--html-and-css/master?p=slides/CSS/11_frameworks#/) | [Exercise](exercises/CSS/11_frameworks) | css.pdf 4.4 |
 |  | * |<td colspan="5">Homework: Prototype with Bootstrap</td>

+NB For the full time students there is an ongoing 'portfolio' project, for which you can find the brief in Basecamp.
+Homework over the weekend would be to use the skills they learnt on Friday to wireframe their portfolio.

 #### Part Two